kichithewolf/ComputerControl/Wiki/Programs/PokemonSV/SandwichMaker.md

 ### Preset Recipes:

-Note: While more efficient recipes exist, the below recipes were selected for greater flexibility in herb selection and as a hedge against ingredients falling off.
+Note: While more efficient recipes exist, the below encounter recipes were selected for greater flexibility in herb selection and as a hedge against ingredients falling off.

 All preset recipes use the following type-specific fillings: